-The fact that Joe had included test units made it easier for me to see if my changes actually worked and to learn the pitfalls of API2 the hard way, but with the “parachute” that his unit tests, will tell me if I’m right or wrong.
+The fact that Joe had included test units made it easier for me to see if my changes worked and to learn the pitfalls of API2 the hard way, but with the “parachute” that his unit tests, will tell me if I’m right or wrong.

-For those of you interested in learning the API2 I encourage you to do the conversion of both libraries on your own.
+For those of you interested in learning API2 I encourage you to do the conversion of both libraries on your own.
 You will learn a lot!
 Much more than I could tell you by writing more articles.
 You have to go through the learning curve by yourself.

 Your code is much cleaner in API2!

 Let’s have a look at the following code snippets:

 The string operation is 1-based and not zero-based as for instance Xojo arrays, plus it looks compact but you need a second to understand what is happening here.